zeriontech/defi-sdk/README.md

 [![Discord](https://badgen.net/badge/zerion/Zerion?icon=discord&label=discord)](https://go.zerion.io/discord)
 [![Twitter Follow](https://badgen.net/twitter/follow/zerion_io?icon=twitter)](https://twitter.com/intent/follow?screen_name=zerion_io)

-**DeFi SDK** is an open-source system of smart contracts allows you to track balances on diffenert protocola and execute trades with ERC20 tokens.
+**DeFi SDK** is an open-source system of smart contracts allows you to track balances on diffenert protocols and execute trades with ERC20 tokens.

 If you have any questions about DeFi SDK, feel free to reach out to us on our [Discord server](https://go.zerion.io/discord).